yunglianglin/data-science-portfolio/README.md

 ###

 ## 📂 Projects
-### Detect Loan Intent from Mobile App Behavioral Sequences
+### Detecting Loan Intent from Behavioral Sequences in Banking App
 🎯 **Goal**
 - Leverage customer digital footprints to predict loan intent in the absence of rich transactional data.